YogiBear52/Standards/Methodology/Dev/DevelopmentCicle/PiplineGate.md

   - Mark the Artifacts as Stable.
   - Automatically Merge code into master
   - Make a Git tag to this commit with the name of the new version
+- Run this step as a routine on your production on idle times.
+[More Details](Routines.md)

 ## Rollback if needed